excircle/golang_apis/web_latency_API/README.md

-# Site Latency API
+# "Site Latency API"

-This folder contains source code for a simply Go-based API which parses a list of Debian Linux mirrors and returns a string value explaining which mirror has the lowest latency.
+This folder contains source code for a simple Go-based API which parses a list of Debian Linux mirrors and returns a string value explaining which mirror has the lowest latency.

 ## API Anatomy